joshuakellyeng/med-reminder/README.md

 # Pill Mate

-A native android application that allows users to keep track of their daily medications.
-Built with Kotlin, Jetpack Compose, RetroFit, Room and Moshi.
-[View Code in Group Repo]()<br/>
+An Android app that allows users to keep track of their daily medications and prescription schedule.
+Built with Kotlin, Jetpack Compose, RetroFit, Moshi, and Room.
+[View Code in Group Repo](https://github.com/joshuakellyeng/sith-happens-health-app)<br/>
 <br/>

 <p align="center">